Charles Willeford: Later life

 In 1971, The Burnt Orange Heresy, often identified as Willeford's best noir novel, and The Hombre from Sonora appeared (the latter under a pseudonym).
 Though he would continue to write fiction, there would again be an extended hiatus—thirteen years—before another novel of his came out.
 He wrote the screenplay for the 1974 film adaptation of Cockfighter, in which he also acted.
 In 1976, he and his second wife were divorced.
 The following year he appeared in a small role in the film Thunder and Lightning, produced by Roger Corman.
 Willeford married his third wife, Betsy Poller, in 1981.
 Three years later came the publication of Miami Blues, the first of the Hoke Moseley novels and their twisted take on the hardboiled tradition for which Willeford would become best known.
+The manuscript had been rejected six times before St. Martin's Press agreed to publish it.
 The "series was almost nipped in the bud," notes Lawrence Block.
-In Willeford's first, unpublished sequel, "he had his unlikely hero commit an unforgivable crime, and ended the book with Hoke contentedly anticipating a life of solitary confinement."
+In Willeford's first, unpublished, sequel, "he had his unlikely hero commit an unforgivable crime, and ended the book with Hoke contentedly anticipating a life of solitary confinement."
 As it turned out, the popularity of Miami Blues and its first two published sequels led to the largest financial windfall of the author's life: a $225,000 advance for the fourth Hoke Moseley book, The Way We Die Now.
 Released in early 1988, it would be his last novel.

 Death

-Charles Willeford died of a heart attack at 69 years, in Miami, Florida, on March 27, 1988, and was interred at Arlington National Cemetery in Arlington, Virginia.
+Charles Willeford died of a heart attack on March 27, 1988, in Miami, Florida.
+He was interred at Arlington National Cemetery in Arlington County, Virginia.